skip to main content

 Program Overview

-Upon completion of course requirements, graduates are eligible to take the Certified Nurse Educator (CNE®) Examination offered by the National League for Nursing.
+Graduates are eligible to sit for the Certified Nurse Educator (CNE®) Examination offered by the National League for Nursing.

 Admissions